Leonardo2718/milc/README.md

 (CPSC 411 project, University of Calgary, Winter 2018)

 Milc is a small compiler for the [M language](http://pages.cpsc.ucalgary.ca/~robin/class/411/M+/Mspec.pdf) written in Haskell.
-It generates code targeting the [AM stack machine](pages.cpsc.ucalgary.ca/~robin/class/411/AM/AM_spec.ps).
+It generates code for the Cookie Virtual Machine.

 ## Feature overview